 For some people this is a major concern.
 They are afraid that the experience will be overwhelming, that they will not be able to control it and come back to “normal”.
-Personally, I have never seen that happening to anyone taking part to the ceremonies we organize - we never "lost" anyone.
-It is also true that my fellow practitioners follow a Shamanic path, they acquired "spiritual instruments" over time and they are pretty much prepared to the "unknown".
+Personally, I have never seen that happening to anyone taking part in the ceremonies we organize - we never "lost" anyone.
+It is also true that my fellow practitioners follow a Shamanic path, they acquired "spiritual instruments" over time and they are pretty much prepared for the "unknown".

 It must be noted, too, that often the experiences are not that strong.
 Many people have blockages (physical and not only) that prevent Ayahuasca from properly working.
 Their body is somewhat “clogged” and they need to take it several times in order to start seeing some real effect.
-That’s why some are disappointed after the first ceremony, they didn’t “see” anything.
+That’s why some are disappointed after the first experience, they didn’t “see” anything.
 This just indicates that the vine needs to work more in order for the Power to flow.
 It doesn’t work the same for everyone, and every session is different.